All's Well That Ends Well: Analysis and criticism

 Many critics consider the truncated ending, with Bertram's sudden conversion, a flaw.
 Speculative explanations have been given for it.
 As always, there may be missing text.
 Some suggest that Bertram's conversion is meant to be sudden and magical in keeping with the play's 'clever wench performing tasks to win an unwilling higher-born husband' theme.
 Some think that Bertram is not meant to be contemptible but merely a callow youth learning valuable lessons about values.
 Andrew Hadfield of the University of Sussex argues that contemporary audiences would readily have recognised Bertram's enforced marriage as a metaphor for the new requirement (1606) for Catholics to swear an Oath of Allegiance to Protestant King James.

 One character who has been admired is the Countess of Roussillon, whom Shaw thought "the most beautiful old woman's part ever written".
 Modern productions are often promoted as vehicles for great mature actresses; recent examples have starred Judi Dench and Peggy Ashcroft, who delivered a performance of "entranc[ing]...worldly wisdom and compassion" in Trevor Nunn's sympathetic, "Chekhovian" staging at Stratford in 1982.
 In the BBC Television Shakespeare production she was played by Celia Johnson, dressed and posed as Rembrandt's portrait of Margaretha de Geer.

-It has recently been argued that Thomas Middleton either collaborated with Shakespeare on the play or revised it at a later time, but the proposed revisions are not universally accepted.